shenyaojin/CSCI564A_project1/README.md

 - For the random number generator, please adapt the code to your own project.
   - Different random number generators may have different properties.

+- I include the libsodium library in the project to generate numbers.